Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Methods

 \subsection{Study design and population}

-This study makes use of a dataset from an observational study of women who had tubal reconstructive surgeries.
-The operations were performed in an outpatient surgical centre in Chapel Hill, NC, USA, from January 2000 to June 2013.
+This report makes use of a dataset from a prospective observational study of women who had tubal reconstructive surgeries.
+The operations were performed in an outpatient surgical center in Chapel Hill, NC, USA, from January 2000 to June 2013.
 The surgical and study methods have been described in detail previously \cite{BERGER2016}.
 The University of North Carolina at Chapel Hill IRB and Office of Human Research Ethics gave this study exempt status (IRB Number 14-1783) as a quality improvement study, meaning that written consent was not required.

-Tubal anatomy was assessed at surgery for both segments joined at the anastomosis site for right and left fallopian tubes individually.
-The measurements included: length; location (interstitial, isthmic, ampullary, infundibular, or fimbrial); diameter; and presence of fibrosis.
-Location differences were recorded numerically.
-If the segments were identical (such as isthmic-isthmic or ampullary-ampullary) the location difference was 0.
-Diameters of the anastomosed segments were categorised as similar, somewhat dissimilar, or dissimilar.
+Tubal anatomy was assessed at surgery for both segments joined at the anastomosis site for right and left fallopian tubes independently.
+The measurements included: length; location (interstitial, isthmic, ampullary, infundibular, or fimbrial); diameter; and degree of fibrosis.
+Location differences were analyzed numerically by segment position difference (SPD).
+For example, if the segments were identical such as isthmic-isthmic or ampullary-ampullary, the location difference was 0; isthmic-ampullary or ampullary-infundibular difference was 1, and so on, Diameters of the anastomosed segments were categorized as similar, somewhat dissimilar, or dissimilar.
 Fibrosis of the tubal muscularis, assessed visually and by palpation, was recorded as none, mild, moderate, or severe.

-Among all women in the tubal surgery database, we retrieved information from the those who had bilateral tubotubal anastomosis with complete information about all fallopian tube anatomic parameters and at least one year of follow-up after surgery.
-These 5682 women comprise the study population for the present analysis.
+Among all 9,669 women in the tubal surgery database, we retrieved information from the those who had bilateral tubotubal anastomosis with complete information about all fallopian tube anatomic parameters and at least one year of follow-up after surgery.
+These 5,682 women comprised the study population for the present analysis.

 The women's ages at the time of reconstructive surgery ranged from 20 to 51 years.
-The distribution of age groups and sterilisation methods within each age group are shown in Fig. \ref{fig:age}.
-In this study population, 19.3\% were younger than 30 yrs, 40.8\% were 30-35 yrs, 30\% were 35-40 yrs, and 9.7\% were 40 yrs of age or older.
-Across all age groups, the most common method of sterilisation was ligation/resection, followed in order by coagulation and by mechanical methods (rings or clips).
+The distribution of age groups and sterilization methods within each age group are shown in Fig. \ref{fig:age}.
+In this study population, 19.3\% were younger than 30 yrs, 40.9\% were 30-35 yrs, 30.1\% were 35-40 yrs, and 9.7\% were 40 yrs of age or older.
+Across all age groups, the most common method of sterilization was ligation/resection, followed in order by coagulation and by mechanical methods (rings or clips).